ychen306/Microdata-Parser/README.md

 ```
 Note that `Node` is a type within package `mcrdata`, which internally uses `Node` from [gokogiri](https://github.com/moovweb/gokogiri/).

-To search items within an existing gokogiri node, wrap it using `func ParseNode`
+To search items within an existing gokogiri node, wrap it using `func ParseXmlNode`
 ```go
 func ParseXmlNode(node *xml.Node) *Node {...}
 ```